 That a Councillor has breached the adopted Code of Conduct of their authority whilst carrying out, or appearing to carry out, their duties as a Councillor.
 Note that the Code of Conduct cannot apply to a Councillor whilst acting in his or her private capacity.

 Why do you feel the Councillor has breached the Code of Conduct?

 Within your complaint you should set out in as much detail as possible what the Councillor has done that you believe breaches the Code of Conduct, referring to the paragraphs from the Code of Conduct that are relevant to your complaint.
-If you are complaining about more than one Councillor you should clearly explain what each individual person has done and refer to which part of the Code of Conduct you believe applies.
+If you are complaining about more than one Councillor, you should clearly explain what each individual person has done.

 It is important that you provide all the information you wish to have taken into account by the Monitoring Officer, in order that he/she can decide under the initial assessment process whether your complaint can be taken further.

 - You should be specific, wherever possible, about exactly what you are alleging the Councillor said or did.
 For instance, instead of simply writing that the Councillor was disrespectful, you should explain what was said or done that led you to believe they had demonstrated disrespect.